TtesseractT/BatchLMT2/README.md

 ## Prerequisites

 - Python 3.8 or higher
+- Works With Device or through API
-- System Environment Variables: OPENAI_API_KEY = Please add your API Key to the variables for "--type [1, 2]" to work.
+- If you are going to use the API Please use the System Environment Variables: OPENAI_API_KEY for the `API KEY`.

 ## Installation